revisit-studies/reVISit-studies.github.io/documentation.md

 <!-- prettier-ignore-end -->

-### Training Container
+### Training Page

-To include a training container in your experiment, add a training<id> key to the configuration file.
+To include a training page in your experiment, add a training<id> key to the configuration file.
 The <id> is a unique numeric identifier for each training component (training1, training2, ...).

 The example below shows the definition of a training component.